Nightfirecat/realmscript/README.md

 		cannot be opened.</u>
 	</dt>
 	<dd>
+		Since July 20, 2013 (commit <a
+		href="commit/2b7fcb3c6fb92a6ef959c85dff57078c6dddeb94"><tt
-		Since July 20, 2013 (commit 2b7fcb3), this script has included a small library to reliably set the system cursor.
+		>2b7fcb3</tt></a>), this script has included a small library to reliably set the system cursor.
 Please make sure you are using the latest version of this script.
 	</dd>
 	<dt>
 		I get an error reading <u>Error: Invalid file path or cursor name</u>